If the Short Term Rental is approved by the BOA, the permit must be renewed 6 months after with the BOA and then annually after that.

 The Board of Adjustment

-Section 2.D.4 of the Zoning Resolution has an overview of the requirements.
+Section 2 of the Zoning Resolution has an overview of the requirements.

 Property must be minimum of 1 acre, meet the underlying zone district, have adequate parking, meet the requirements set for by the Wildfire Hazard Overlay District, have valid water and sanitation, have legal access, use the primary dwelling unit, be free of violations, and have no substantial detriment to the intent of the Zoning Resolution.